 The Department of Audiology and Speech-Language Pathology offers a Master of Science (M.S.) degree program through the College of Health Professions at the University of Arkansas for Medical Sciences.
 The M.S. program utilizes the clinical resources of a major medical sciences campus and the clinical sites located in the central Arkansas area.
 The curriculum is designed to emphasize the science of hearing, speech, and language; the acquisition of knowledge about human communication disorders; and the study and practice of methods for evaluation and treatment.
-Practicum experiences are provided in a number of different settings primarily in the central Arkansas area.
-The M.S. program is a full-time five semester program with one cohort of 24 students beginning each fall semester, and it consists of a total of two fall semesters, and two spring semesters and one summer semester.
+A variety of practicum experiences are provided in the central Arkansas area.
+The M.S. program is a full-time five semester program with one cohort of 24 students beginning each fall semester, and it consists of two fall, one summer, and two spring semesters.